Martinaa1408/LB2_project_Group_5/Deep_Learning/README.md

 ---

-## **Objective**
+## **Objective & Approach**

-The goal is to build a robust classifier for signal peptide prediction by leveraging Transfer Learning and automated optimization.
+The goal is to build a robust classifier for signal peptide prediction by leveraging **Transfer Learning** and automated optimization.
 Rather than relying on manual feature engineering, this approach uses:

-- **Pre-trained Embeddings:** Leveraging ESM-2 to capture evolutionary and structural context without explicit feature calculation.
+* **Pre-trained Embeddings:** Leveraging **ESM-2** to capture evolutionary and structural context without explicit feature calculation.
-- **Data-Driven Classification:** Training a neural network tailored to detect complex, non-linear patterns in the sequence data.
+* **Data-Driven Classification:** Training a neural network tailored to detect complex, non-linear patterns in the sequence data.
-- **Rigorous Optimization:** Using Optuna for hyperparameter tuning and Cross-Validation to ensure generalization.
+* **Rigorous Optimization:** Using **Optuna** for hyperparameter tuning and **Cross-Validation** to ensure generalization.

 ---